CUBoulder-MCDB/master-to-main/README.md

   1. Step 1 - Create the 'main' branch
   2. Step 2 - Push 'main' to remote repo
   3. Step 3 - Point HEAD to 'main' branch
-  4. Step 4 - Change default branch to 'main' on GitHub site
+  4. Step 4 - Change default branch to 'main' on the remote repo site
   5. Step 5 - Delete 'master' branch on the remote repo

 **Code**